proyecto26/Xamarin/README.md

 `./Components`              | Add new features and third-party services.

 # Sharing Code
+There are some strategies for sharing code between platforms:
 * **Shared Asset Project (SAP)**: Files and source code that are combined at compile time.
 * **Portable Class Library (PCL)**: A **DLL** library that encapsulates common code and can be referenced from other projects.

 # XAML
+The design of the views is usually developed in XAML:
 ```xaml
 <ContentPage xmlns="..." xmlns:x="..." x:Class="App.MainPage" Title="My App">
   <Label Text="Hello World!"
 VerticalOptions="Center" HorizontalOptions="Center" FontSize="Large" />